Easy Italian Apple Cake (Torta Di Mele)

 - 1 cup self-raising flour, (Alternatively, use all-purpose flour and add 2 teaspoons baking powder.)

 - ½ cup sugar

-- 1 lemon rind and juice
+- 1 lemon, rind and juice

-- 3 eggs lightly beaten
+- 3 large eggs, lightly beaten

-- 1 teaspoon cinnamon optional
+- 1 teaspoon cinnamon, optional

-- ¾ cup pine nuts 1/2 cup in batter, ¼ cup on top – optional
+- ¾ cup pine nuts, ½ cup in batter, ¼ cup on top – optional

 - Icing sugar for sprinkling at the end